yuanxiongbear/bc_election_turnout/README.md

 (“Elections Bc Open Data Licence,” n.d.).
 The first data set is the [provincial voter participation](https://catalogue.data.gov.bc.ca/dataset/6d9db663-8c30-43ec-922b-d541d22e634f/resource/646530d4-078c-4815-8452-c75639962bb4)
-(2018a) dataset and the second is the [provincial voting results](https://catalogue.data.gov.bc.ca/dataset/44914a35-de9a-4830-ac48-870001ef8935/resource/fb40239e-b718-4a79-b18f-7a62139d9792)
+(Elections BC 2018a) dataset and the second is the [provincial voting results](https://catalogue.data.gov.bc.ca/dataset/44914a35-de9a-4830-ac48-870001ef8935/resource/fb40239e-b718-4a79-b18f-7a62139d9792)
-(2018b) dataset.
+(Elections BC 2018b) dataset.
 These are referred to as pvp and pvr respectively throughout the project repository.

 These data sets give us the opportunity to investigate the relation between the share difference in votes between the winner and the runner